GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Mental qualities peculiar to human-like motivational structures, such as love and hate, will not be required for intelligent behavior, but we could probably program computers to exhibit them if we wanted to.
+> ### The cost of adding a feature isn’t just the time it takes to code it.
+The cost also includes the addition of an obstacle to future expansion.
+The trick is to pick the features that don’t fight each other.
 >
-> ~ *John McCarthy (computer scientist)*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts